garrett928/Pi-Drive/README.md

   - This can be done through the customize os option in pi imager

 ### Install project software and tools onto pi
+Note: the playbook is unfisnihed and being rewritten as I switch from the raspberry pi 3b to the pi zero w.

 `ansible-playbook -i ./rasp-pi/ansible/inventory.ini ./rasp-pi/ansible/configure-pi.yaml `